maoberlehner/markus-oberlehner-net/content/blog/using-the-google-maps-api-with-vue.md

 ## Loading the Google Maps API

 In the following code snippet you can see the `init()` function which we later use to initially load the Google Maps script.
+This allows loading the Google Maps script on demand, which means that we can delay loading the script until we actually want to render a Google Map.

 ```js
 // src/utils/gmaps.js